KYHC Membership - what to expect

 New Player getting started

-- Your player will need to register with USA hockey, this is a yearly reccuring thing.
+1.)
+Your player will need to register with USA hockey, this is a yearly recurring requirement.

-- We use the team snap website to aid your with communication, team information, and payments for the club
+2.)
+We use the team snap website to aid with communication, team information, and payments for the club

-- All players must provide their own hockey pads and skates.
-Helmets, Neck guards, and Mouth guards are required on the ice during all practices and games.
+4.)
+All players must provide their own equipment including sticks, hockey pads, skates, helmets, neck guards, and mouth guards for all practices and games.